Demystifying God: Redefining Black Spirituality in the Age of iGod

 Is Race Still an Issue?

-Undeniably, Black Divinity is a very pro-black book, and although the godbody movement is neither pro-black nor anti-white, Saunders is very pro-black especially considering the destruction of black lives that has been occurring in recent years.
+Undeniably, Demystifying God is a very pro-black book, and although the godbody movement is neither pro-black nor anti-white, Saunders is very pro-black especially considering the destruction of black lives that has been occurring in recent years.
 The depth of the psychological fear of black people in America is catastrophic.
 The reason for such killing is therefore traced back not simply to racism but to fear of black bodies, stemming from a misunderstanding of black people’s psychology.

 Our job is not to convince white people that we are not a threat, but to organise so that systems can be put in place to protect us from those whose fear of us causes them to react violently.
 This is why it is a black theocracy being espoused and not just a plain theocracy.
 The argument presented has its basis in the black suffering that has occurred historically and is occurring presently as a result of that fear.

 Nevertheless, the fear is also recognised as double-sided.
 The black race has also developed a fear of blackness.
 That is not to say they fear their own people as such, though there are obviously those that do, but to say many blacks, particularly in the black bourgeoisie, are facing a psychological dilemma: how can they be pleasing to the white world system and avoid the negative feelings of racial inferiority.
-Black Divinity is therefore an instigator to inspire young black people to no longer fear their potential but to work towards improving their personal situations.
+Demystifying God is therefore an instigator to inspire young black people to no longer fear their potential but to work towards improving their personal situations.

 All Hail the Saviour of the Blacks